Have your computer and other devices collected digital forms of dust?

 What other suggestions do you have for spring cleaning your digital devices?

 Editor’s Note: This article was originally published under the title, Spring Cleaning Your Digital Life Including Social Media on March 24, 2012.
-It was extensively updated and expanded.
+It was extensively updated and expanded on March 30, 2020 and March 23, 2021.

 Get Heidi Cohen’s Actionable Marketing Guide by email: